jsommers/cbook/stdlib.rst

     Read and return the next unsigned char out of a file, or EOF if the file has been exhausted. (detail) This and other file functions return ints instead of a chars because the EOF constant they potentially is not a char, but is an int. getc() is an alternate, faster version implemented as a macro which may evaluate the FILE* expression more than once.

 ``char* fgets(char* dest, int n, FILE* in)``
     Reads the next line of text into a string supplied by the caller.
 Reads at most n-1 characters from the file, stopping at the first '\n' character.
 In any case, the string is '\0' terminated.
 The '\n' is included in the string.
 Returns NULL on EOF or error.
+There's also a ``gets`` function, but *you should never use it!* (read the ``man`` page for why).

 ``int fputc(int ch, FILE* out);``
     Write the char to the file as an unsigned char.
 Returns ch, or EOF on err. putc() is an alternate, faster version implemented as a macro which may evaluate the FILE* expression more than once.